 Manage access to sensitive data with Data Access Control

 Enterprise-level organizations often collect data that can include revenue data, personally identifiable information (PII), and other sensitive information.
-Amplitude's Data Access Control (DAC) feature enables these organizations to easily manage access to these categories of data, in a way that prevents unauthorized users from gaining access to it, and that helps prevent the data from inadvertently leaking out.
+Amplitude's Data Access Control (DAC) feature lets these organizations manage access to these categories of data.
+DAC prevents unauthorized users from gaining access and helps prevent inadvertent data leaks.

 Enable this feature